 A 13 item scale based on items 1-8 and 10-14 of the Kalichman “Survey 2: research misconduct” questionnaire can function reliably as a measure of the general attitude towards the acceptability of scientific misconduct.
 The wording of the items, however restricts the scope of use as a single scale to areas of science that produces or uses ‘data’.

 As mentioned above Kalichman suggests that the questionnaire tap 5 domains: 1) data falsification (q1-3), 2) plagiarism (q4-6), 3) personal willingness to commit misconduct (q7-9), 4) responsibilities for whistleblowing (q10-12) and, 5) allocation of blame versus punishment (q13-14) (16).
 Our findings are broadly consistent with this, although we only identify 4 factors when performing exploratory factor analysis.
 There is, however some support for a 5 factor solution in the magnitudes of the factor loadings for fabrication and plagiarism related items, respectively on factor 1 of the 4 factor solution.
-The 5 factors identified when a 5 factor solution is enforced do correspond to the 5 domains suggested by Kalichman, although the reliability of the identified data falsification sub-scale is not acceptable.
+The 5 factors identified when a 5 factor solution is enforced do correspond to the 5 domains suggested by Kalichman, although the reliability of the identified Fabrication / Falsification sub-scale is not acceptable.
 It is a potential weakness of the study that all the data come from biomedical doctoral students at Scandinavian universities.
 This is, however more likely to influence the actual attitude scores than it is to influence the reliability and structure of the scale and sub-scales.
 The actual attitude scores furthermore indicate that there is significant variability in attitudes towards scientific misconduct even within this circumscribed population.

 Conclusion